Australia making most of ‘massive opportunity’ at NHL Global Series -- Melbourne | NHL.com

 MELBOURNE, Australia -- This is Australia?
 The land Down Under?
 Half a world away?
 The Arizona Coyotes and Los Angeles Kings played the first NHL game in the Southern Hemisphere on Saturday, but it didn’t feel like the first time.

-A sellout crowd of 13,097 -- the largest crowd ever to watch an ice hockey game in Australia, by far -- saw the Coyotes open the preseason with a 5-3 win at Rod Laver Arena in the 2023 NHL Global Series -- Melbourne.
+A sellout crowd of 13,097 saw the Coyotes open the preseason with a 5-3 win at Rod Laver Arena in the 2023 NHL Global Series -- Melbourne.

 For the most part, these were not novice fans.
 These were hockey fans.